(c) Connecticut Explored Inc., Summer 2016

 During the first period of settlement, from 1635 to 1675, 25 towns from Greenwich to Stonington on the coast and up the major river valleys were settled by family groups.
 “Farming, trading, and religious purity,” Daniels notes, were motivating factors in these towns’ settlement.

 The Connecticut Colony formed when the earliest settlements, the inland “river towns” of Hartford, Wethersfield, and Windsor, banded together to wage war on the Pequots (a bloody conflict that took place in 1637) and other Indian peoples.
+[See “Exploring and Uncovering the Pequot War, Fall 2013.”]
 The shore towns of New Haven, Milford, and Guilford created the New Haven Colony for similar purposes and to claim territory for further English settlement.
 Both colonies contested territorial claims by the Dutch and guarded against interference in their affairs by the English crown.
 In 1665 Connecticut and New Haven merged into a single Connecticut Colony under the leadership of Governor John Winthrop, Jr.

 According to Daniels, during a second period of settlement (1686-1734), 29 towns formed in less fertile uplands along rivers too small for large watercraft but big enough to power mills.
 Twenty-four of these were new, and 5 “hived” off of existing towns.
 Twenty-two of them were east of the Connecticut River.
 “Hiving” often occurred when the population of a town grew to a point that made governance by town meeting unwieldy or when an area grew populous enough to support its own church and minister.
 Towns during this period were settled primarily by farmers, but land speculators played a part, too.
 Economic drivers predominated.
 No Connecticut town was founded solely for religious ends, Daniels observes.